laurenceday/Dreambooth-Ion-Cannon/README.md

 I've written a bit of text here that talks about - inter alia - who did the bulk of the work on this, how the naming scheme work for the training images again (just to drill it home), and some legal provisos.
 Underneath this text, there's a cell with two variables in it: `target_name` and `target_class`.

-These are the *only* things you'll need to edit.
+These are the *only* things you'll need to edit. **Based on what you named the images in your training set**, edit these values now.

 There are some other parameters there, but they are set to default values (and are explained in the notebook above that cell), so you don't _need_ to change them if you don't want to.

-**Based on what you named the images in your training set**, edit these values, and then select `Cell` > `Run All`.
+Go and have a read in the notebook if you're curious.

+Now, select `Cell` > `Run All` from the menu bar above the notebook.

 You can now... go away for a while.
 The Jupyter notebook is going to do a few things:

-* Install all of the package dependencies needed,
+* Install all of the Python package dependencies needed,
-* Rebuild a full copy of the Stable Diffusion v1.4 base model from the multi-volume archive included in the repo,
+* Fetch a copy of the Stable Diffusion v1.4 base model from a separate repo, then reconstruct it locally,
 * Train the base model with the likeness of your target using the token identifier specified in the images,
 * Prune the resulting model checkpoint from ~12 GB to ~2 GB,
 * Move the pruned model into the `/trained_models` subdirectory, and
-* Start generating 64 images for each of several distinct prompts
+* Start generating images for each of several distinct prompts

 ![img.png](ion-cannon-images/Step17.PNG)